As the temperature outside dips below freezing, there is nothing I love more than a steaming mug of hot chocolate.

 Cooking by the Numbers…

-To capture the all of that wonderful flavor from your vanilla bean, slit it down the middle lengthwise and scrape out the pulp inside.
-Add this to your milk along with the orange zest and cinnamon and bring to a boil, stirring constantly.
+To capture all of that wonderful flavor from your vanilla bean, slit it down the middle lengthwise and scrape out the pulp inside.
+You can add the remaining bean to your sugar bowl to create a lovely flavored sweetener, add it to a bottle of alcohol to create an infusion, or discard it.

 Sip and Enjoy